Why subscribe?

 The personal details

 Now in Boston, I lived in Switzerland (near Zürich) from August 2016 through July 2023 after nearly three years of living in the United Kingdom (west side of London) with my wife and two kids.
 We have a cat from the UK, another from Latvia, and our dog is a rescue from Romania.
 He’s not, however, the dog in my profile picture.
-We adopted her from the Carson, CA, animal shelter; she is the real “MountainRunner.”
+We adopted her from the Carson, CA, animal shelter; she was the real “MountainRunner.”
 That story is available here.
-I’ve done Ironman triathlons (8), a dozen or so ultramarathons (the longest was 70 miles, the median is around 40 miles), a couple of dozen marathons, perhaps three 5k’s and maybe two 10k’s.
-I enjoyed plenty of 3-mile ocean swim races in Southern California.
-I also guided a blind triathlete for two seasons.
-Nearer to the turn of the millennium than the present, I coached triathletes, masters swimming, and fund-raising marathoners (Team in Training) and held coaching certificates from USA Cycling (Level 2), USA Triathlon, USA Track & Field, and for US Masters Swimming.
+I’ve done Ironman triathlons (8), a dozen or so ultramarathons (the longest was 70 miles, the median is around 40 miles), a couple of dozen marathons, maybe two 10k’s, and perhaps three 5k’s.
+I enjoyed more 3-mile ocean swim races in Southern California than the 10k and 5k running races combined.
+I also guided a blind triathlete for two seasons, including at the Alcatraz Triathlon.
+Nearer to the turn of the millennium than the present, I coached triathletes, masters swimming, and fund-raising marathoners (Team in Training).
+I also held coaching certificates from USA Cycling (Level 2), USA Triathlon, USA Track & Field, and US Masters Swimming.

 A partial list of my publications, podcast appearances, video presentations, video chats, and the times I testified before Congress can be found here.